• Skip to primary navigation

 Miso has a rich, irreplaceable umami flavor, so if you're looking to level up a meal or dish, this miso sauce recipe undoubtedly does the trick.

-Mixed with grated ginger, a touch of sesame oil, and some vinegar to brighten the miso sauce, you'll love the combination of flavors that can be used as a sauce for chicken, fish, tofu, sauteed or roasted veggies, or salads.
+Mixed with grated ginger, a touch of sesame oil, and rice vinegar to brighten the miso sauce, you'll love the combination of flavors that can be used as a sauce for chicken, fish, tofu, and veggies.

-rice vinegar, sesame oil, small bowl of water, fresh ginger root, and white miso paste container on white counter
+rice vinegar, toasted sesame oil, small bowl of water, fresh ginger root, and white miso container on white counter.

 Ingredients

 Ginger: Fresh ginger is what you'll need for this miso sauce.
 Peel and grate the ginger to start.
-You can also finely mince the ginger, but I like to grate it so it mixes into the sauce more evenly.
+You can also finely mince the ginger, but grating the ginger helps it mix into the sauce more evenly.

-Miso: White miso, or Shiro miso, is the type of miso used in this recipe.
-It has a more mild flavor and is easier to find than other miso varieties.
+Miso: White miso, or Shiro miso, is the type of miso used in this miso sauce recipe.
+It has a milder flavor and is easier to find than other miso varieties.
 Be sure you always use a clean spoon to scoop out miso paste so you don't contaminate the miso paste, which can last for a long time in the fridge.

 Rice vinegar: The vinegar adds some acidity to this rich sauce that helps brighten it.
 I usually use rice vinegar or rice wine vinegar, depending on what is in my pantry (or what the store has available).
 You can substitute with apple cider vinegar, white vinegar, white wine vinegar, or lime juice.